-We’ve discovered a few fun cooking activities that get around these regulations.
-One of our favorites is making dog treats to send home for employee’s pets.
+We’ve discovered a few fun cooking activities to get around these regulations.
+One of our favorites is making dog treats to send home for employees’ pets.
 While we’ve tried several recipes, this one seems to be the favorite:

 - 1/2 cup peanut butter

 - Mix peanut butter, pumpkin puree, and milk until well combined.
 Gradually add 5 cups oats.

 - Use a small cookie scoop to form balls.
 Roll balls in remaining 1 cup oats.

 - Place in refrigerator until firm.

 Note that this recipe contains peanut butter.
 If you’re concerned about peanut allergens, here’s another favorite recipe:

 - 2 cups whole wheat flour